kebman/wormholeCypher/README.md

 The actuall (unfinished) app, a simple HTML5 file containing just CSS, HTML and JavaScript (and some additional notes), is in the  `bin/` folder.

-No installation is necessary.
-Just download the file and open it in your favourite web browser to try it out.
+You will need a working version of Neo4j beforehand.
+Otherwise just download the HTML-file and open it in your favourite web browser to try it out.
 Feel free to fork the code.

 ## Usage